Menacing / Stalking

 - The offender has a history of violence toward the victim or any other person or a history of other violent acts toward the victim or any other person.

 - The offender had a deadly weapon on or about the offender’s person or under the offender’s control.

-- At the time of the commission of the offense, the offender was the subject of a protection order
+- At the time of the commission of the offense, the offender was the subject of a no contact order and violated the protection order

 - The offender caused serious physical harm to the premises at which the victim resides, to the real property on which that premises is located, or to any personal property located on that premises

 - Prior to committing the offense, the offender had been determined to represent a substantial risk of physical harm to others as manifested by evidence of then-recent homicidal or other violent behavior, evidence of then-recent threats that placed another in reasonable fear of violent behavior and serious physical harm

 A felony of the fourth degree comes with a presumptive sentence of up to eighteen months in prison and / or maximum fines of $5,000 (§2929.14).